Skip to content

 • Integration with ecosystem tooling:

-• create does not hardcode types of tasks or the tools used for them.
+• Bingo does not hardcode types of tasks or the tools used for them.

 • projen bundles its own understanding of ecosystem tools such as package managers and linters, and provides APIs for projects to choose from its preferred tools.